info-201a-sp22/final-project-AD6/race_chart_text.md

 This chart illustrates the comparison between the racial compositions of schools versus the average SAT score of schools.
+This data provides valuable insight into the